Sale Results at Auction

 My final test with Meridian amplifiers and JR speakers was to run the same source through to the MCA with LPA super woofer and Mk II and the Meridian G55 running three other JR149.
 The MCA+LPA held its own in volume and clarity but with the advantage of an extended bass.

 Although the audio experience is good my father found it progressively harder to use than the neat flip switches and buttons on the Uher Miniline.
 If you are not careful it is easy to switch it off immediately after you switched it on.
 The slight delay as it warmed up meant you hang around thinking have I pressed it hard enough.
-The same applied to the selection and it was usually better to flip the flip down and make sure you really pressed the button.
+The same applied to the selection and it was usually better to flip the cover down and make sure you really pressed the button.
 If left long enough without power the battery would go flat and refuse to switch on until it was powered long enough to charge it up again.
 None of these quirks bothered me.

 I liked the modular approach but not the fact that I couldn't use it to switch on the radio for me in the morning with a timer and the modules end up taking up a lot of shelf space as the amplifier grew wider.
 There was even an option to fold the modules on to the top of existing ones in a wrap around stacking way.
 An option to bolt the tuner to the amplifier, taking power from the switch mode supply might have been nice.
 I don't think anyone would buy the tuner for use in a non-Meridian system; not that it lacks performance but just that it wouldn't match.